 Ambassador Bridge connections to the interstate highway system are being improved through the independent Ambassador Gateway Project, to be completed in 2009.
 That project does not impact primary and secondary inspections.
 It improves the flow of traffic from the toll booths to the U.S. freeway system.
-Border-crossing programs, such as NEXUS and FAST, will contribute to speedier processing of users of such programs and, thus, improve the efficiency of the U.S. border inspection activities to process other users.
-But, current U.S. and Canadian processing facilities are expected
+Border-crossing programs, such as NEXUS and FAST, will contribute to speedier processing of users of such programs and, thus, improve the efficiency of the Customs staff to process other users.
+But, current U.S. and Canadian processing facilities are expected to reach capacity in five to ten years.
+The Detroit crossing itself, and connecting roads in Canada, have different constraints that are more difficult to address than functions at the plazas.